rust-console/gba/book/src/introduction.md

 It's very "work in progress".
 At the moment there's only one demo program.

+## Getting Help

+If you want to contact us you should join the [Rust Community Discord](https://discordapp.com/invite/aVESxV8) and ask in the `#gamedev` channel. `Ketsuban` is the wizard who knows much more about how it all works, and `Lokathor` is the fool who decided to write a crate and book for it.

+If it's _not_ a GBA specific question then you can also ask any of the few hundred other folks in the server as well.

 ## Other Works

 If you want to read more about developing on the GBA there are some other good resources as well: